ABOUT THE ARTIST

 Why I Do What I Do

 I've always loved the art of photography, but I didn't understand the true value and importance of wedding photography until I lost my father.
-I don't have him here with me, but I have photos to remember him by.
+I don't have him here with me, but I have beautiful, meaningful photos to remember him by.

 The photo of him giving me away at my wedding is literally the most precious thing I own.
 Not only is it a beautiful portrait of us, but it's a genuine moment.
 It was me saying, "OK, Papa, here we go!"
 I'll never forget that moment, and thanks to this photo, I can relive it over and over.